peurpdapeurp/ndnpttv2/README.md

 ## Build Instructions

-The build instructions below are for a Linux Ubuntu 16.04.6 LTS (Xenial) environment.
+The build instructions below are for a Linux Ubuntu 16.04.6 LTS (Xenial) environment, to build a debug .apk file of the application that can be run on an Android phone.

 ### Create a build directory